MIS-DTIF – Direct Thoracic Interbody Fusion

 What Happens During MIS-DTIF

 During MIS-DTIF, the patient lies in a prone position, and there is no need to adjust positions.
-The surgeon makes a small incision to remove the damaged disk and replaces it with a biocompatible polymer implant and bone graft material.
+The surgeon makes a small 1 centimeter incision (smaller than the diameter of a dime) and uses this portal to remove the damaged disk and replace it with a biocompatible polymer implant and bone graft material.
 The implant ensures the vertebrae keeps the proper spacing during fusion.
-In most cases, the patient will also have a posterior fixation, along with facet or pedicle screws.
+In most cases, the fused portion of the spine will be stabilized with facet or pedicle screws.
 During recovery, the patient’s body will produce new bone mass that fuses the adjacent vertebrae.

 Backed by Research

 As with any other medical procedure that is performed on patients, the MIS-DTIF has been supported by scientific research in the form of clinical studies.
 Researchers found that the surgical time is significantly less than that of other comparable thoracic spine procedures.
-The hospital stay was also reduced by a sizable amount, with no patient requiring more than three days in the hospital.
-The complication rate is even lower, as is the cost.
-All of this has been backed by research.
+The hospital stay was also reduced by half, with no patient requiring more than three days in the hospital.